gardncl/elements-of-programming-interviews/README.md

 [![alt text][eopi]][Elements of Programming Interviews]

-This repository contains solutions, tests, and descriptions of the problems from [Elements Of Programming Interviews] by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash.
+This repository contains method stubs, tests, and descriptions of the problems from [Elements Of Programming Interviews] by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash.

 It contains three branches: